What are women’s human rights?

-Nearly 70 years ago, the United Nations enshrined fundamental rights for every human being on the planet.
-These rights included the right to live free from violence, slavery, and discrimination; to be educated; to own property; to vote; and to earn a fair and equal wage.
+Women’s rights are the fundamental human rights that were enshrined by the United Nations for every human being on the planet nearly 70 years ago.
+These rights include the right to live free from violence, slavery, and discrimination; to be educated; to own property; to vote; and to earn a fair and equal wage.

 As the now-famous saying goes, “women’s rights are human rights.”
 That is to say, women are entitled to all of these rights.
 Yet almost everywhere around the world, women and girls are still denied them, often simply because of their gender.

 Winning rights for women is about more than giving opportunities to any individual woman or girl; it is also about changing how countries and communities work.
 It involves changing laws and policies, winning hearts and minds, and investing in strong women’s organizations and movements.